PowerBI Notebook

 2. Using Bi-directional Relationships by Default

-Bi-directional cross-filtering allows filters to flow both ways between tables.
-It is rarely needed in a star schema and causes ambiguous filter paths and slower queries.
-Use single-direction (dimension → fact) unless there is a specific reason.
+Bi-directional cross-filtering lets filters flow both ways between tables.
+It is rarely needed in a star schema, and it causes ambiguous filter paths and slower queries.
+Use single-direction (dimension → fact) unless you have a specific reason.

 3. Missing or Misconfigured Date Table

-Time intelligence functions (TOTALYTD, SAMEPERIODLASTYEAR, etc.) require a continuous date table marked as a Date Table.
-Missing dates in the range cause incorrect totals.
-Verify the date table has no gaps and covers the full data range.
+Time intelligence functions (TOTALYTD, SAMEPERIODLASTYEAR, etc.) need a continuous date table marked as a Date Table.
+Missing dates cause wrong totals.
+Check that the date table has no gaps and covers the full range of your data.

 4. Dividing with / Instead of DIVIDE